-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 There are specific instructions for each thread, and each thread must demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Each reply must be at least 250 words.
+The reply must be at least 250 words.
 (MLO: C, E, G)

-Each exegetical assignment contains specific questions and interpretive exercises related to the passage under study for that week.
+Each exegetical analysis assignment contains specific questions and interpretive exercises related to the passage under study in the assigned module.
 Each exegetical assignment has its own set of instructions and requirements.
 (MLO: A, B, C, E, F)

 The student will write a 14–15-page research-based paper in current Turabian format that focuses on an exposition of Jonah chapter 3.
 The paper must include at least 15 references, including the course textbooks.
 (MLO: A, B, C, D, E, F, G)

 The student will write an essay of at least 1,500 words focusing on the major theological themes and motifs in the book of Jonah.
 The paper should include at least 5 references, including the course textbooks.
 (MLO: D, G)